ToniMich/aifootballtipster15/README.md

 1.  **User Input**: The user enters two team names and selects a match category (Men's/Women's) on the React frontend.
 2.  **Secure API Call**: The request is sent to a secure Netlify Function (`/api/gemini-predict`).
+3.  **Cache Check**: The function first checks the Supabase database for a recent prediction (within 24 hours) for the same match.
+    -   **If found**, it increments a `tally` counter on the existing record and immediately returns the cached data.
+    -   **If not found**, it proceeds to the next step.
-3.  **AI Analysis**: The function calls the Gemini Pro API with a detailed prompt and a required JSON schema.
+4.  **AI Analysis**: The function calls the Gemini Pro API with a detailed prompt and a required JSON schema.
-4.  **Structured Response**: Gemini analyzes the match and returns a structured JSON object containing the full prediction, stats, and analysis.
+5.  **Structured Response**: Gemini analyzes the match and returns a structured JSON object containing the full prediction, stats, and analysis.
-5.  **Database Storage**: The Netlify Function then saves this complete prediction to the Supabase database.
+6.  **Database Storage**: The Netlify Function then saves this complete prediction to the Supabase database with a starting tally of 1.
-6.  **Display Results**: The newly saved record from the database is returned to the frontend and displayed to the user in a rich, interactive format.
+7.  **Display Results**: The new or cached record from the database is returned to the frontend and displayed to the user.

 ## 🚀 Getting Started (For Developers)